eliasdejong/viperlith/docs/HTML_STREAMING.md

 - Brotli streaming compression over SSE: keeps the compression window for the duration of the stream

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
 In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the **delta** of the page content.
 Idiomorph ensures we only touch the real DOM where necessary.

+Side note: [Zstandard](https://en.wikipedia.org/wiki/Zstd) is even faster and more efficient than Brotli, however browser support [is not guaranteed eveywhere](https://caniuse.com/zstd).